 What are sun spots?

 Sun spots are characterised by a noticeable change in skin colour, typically as a darker, unevenly shaped area that appears on the skin.
 Medically known as an actinic keratosis or solar keratosis, sun spots develop as a result of long-term sun exposure and are a sign of severe damage to the skin.

-In most cases, sun spots are entirely harmless, although can cause itching, pain and stinging when exposed to sunlight.
-In other cases, sun spots can be pre-cancerous.
+In most cases, these spots are entirely harmless, although can cause itching, pain and stinging when exposed to sunlight.
+In other cases, solar keratosis can be pre-cancerous.

 What causes sun spots?